PÖFF | Excellent The Teachers' Lounge is anti-publicity for the profession

 "The Teachers' Lounge," a German Oskar-nominated film for best foreign language, brings up a slew of school-related issues that could give you chills, Kaspar Viilup, ERR's Kultuur (culture) portal managing editor, writes.

-"The Teachers' Lounge" feels like a continuous take with a dizzying pace, "perhaps it shows that a good director does not need any technical solutions to tell the story," Viilup writes.
+"The Teachers' Lounge" feels like one continuous take with a dizzying pace, "perhaps showing that a good director does not need technical solutions to tell the story," he writes.

-"While being a perfectly realistic social drama, İlker Çatak's plot is more sickening than most horror films I've seen this year," the ERR's culture portal editor writes.
-"The best horror is where you didn't know it exists."
+"Although it's a very realistic social drama, İlker Çatak's plot is more sickening than most horror films I've seen this year," Viilup writes.
+"The best horror is where you didn't know it existed."

 "'The Teachers' Lounge' is a perfect juxtaposition to the current teacher pay issue in Estonia – it is bold, provocative and helps open people's eyes to the completely unexpected problems teachers face on a daily basis."